 Are Australia and New Zealand expensive?

-YEP! especially Australia!
-The economy is very very strong and so is the Aussie Dollar.
-This means when coming down to Australia that you should think wisely where you wish to stay.
+Since Covid like most places, the prices have increased… from food to fuel!
+This means when vacationing in Australia and New Zealand that you should think wisely about where you wish to stay.
 We prefer to book our clients in Apartment stays if possible.
 This allows them to actually go to the nearest grocery store or markets and stock up.
-Whilst Apartments may initially look more expensive than the 3 star hotel- when you do the math you will still come out winning by a long way if you do some cooking in them instead of eating out all the time.
+Whilst Apartments may initially look more expensive than the 3-star hotel- when you do the math you will still come out way ahead if you do some cooking in them instead of eating out all the time.
 The other benefit of small group touring is usually your lunch is included.
-This means you could have your toast or cereal in the morning.
-A really good lunch on tour and then a light dinner.
+This means you could have your toast or cereal in the morning a really good lunch on tour and then a light dinner.
 You are best staying in apartments and allowing yourself the experience of going out on some special tours then spending all your money just dining out all the time.
-Also remember tipping is not expected down here and GST is already included in the price.
+Also, remember tipping is not expected down here and GST is already included in the price.
 The price you see on a menu is the price you pay.

 Are there really that many creepy crawlies in Australia and will one of them get me?

 Seriously!
-You have more chance of slipping on ice in Canada then getting bitten by a Spider (unless you are very unlucky).
-Yes we have bugs especially in Summer and in some of the remote areas but they are just bugs 🙂 .
-The most annoying thing in my eyes are the flies.
+You have more chance of slipping on ice in Canada or the US than getting bitten by a Spider (unless you are very unlucky).
+Yes, we have bugs especially in Summer and in some of the remote areas but they are just bugs :).
+The most annoying thing in my eyes is the flies.
 We do not have Bears and most other things are just as scared of you as you are of them.
-When walking in the bush just make sure you shake your keys and make some noise if you are to worried.
-Of course we always check inside our shoes (if they have been outside before we put them on) and shake any clothes that may have been laying on the floor.
-But other than that as mentioned you really would have to be unlucky if you take pre-cautions.
+When walking in the bush just make sure you shake your keys and make some noise if you are too worried.
+Of course, we always check inside our shoes (if they have been outside before we put them on) and shake any clothes that may have been laying on the floor.
+But other than that as mentioned you really would have to be unlucky if you take precautions.